Reviews You Can Rely On

 Should You Buy the Hyperlite Mountain Gear Unbound 40?

-If you're planning on a classic, long-distance backpacking route like the Appalachian Trail, Continental Divide Trail, Colorado Trail, Pacific Crest Trail — or something else of a similar ilk, the Hyperlite Mountain Gear Unbound 40 makes more than a worthy trail buddy you won't try to drop a few days in.
-Its very impressive durability and comfort, and all those pockets will help you enjoy your time moving through whichever wide-open, impressionistic painting-like landscapes you may find yourself in on a calm, cool summer day.
+If you're planning on a classic, long-distance backpacking route — like the Appalachian Trail, Continental Divide Trail, Colorado Trail, Pacific Crest Trail, or something else of a similar ilk — the Hyperlite Mountain Gear Unbound 40 makes more than a worthy trail buddy you won't try to drop a few days in.
+Its impressively durable and very comfortable, and all those pockets will help you easily organize your gear.
+That way, you can fully enjoy your time moving through whichever wide-open, impressionistic painting-like landscapes you may find yourself in on a calm, cool summer day.

 The bottom stash pocket securely holds more items close at hand, without needing to open the main compartment.